beaverbuilder/documentation/docs/beaver-builder/management-migration/advanced-settings.md

 description: The Advanced tab in the Beaver Builder settings is where you can enable and disable settings.
 ---

-The Advanced tab in the Beaver Builder settings is where you can enable and disable settings, which usually require custom coding, in order to achieve the desired results
+The Advanced tab within Beaver Builder's settings provides options to enable or disable settings that typically require custom coding to achieve specific outcomes.

 ## Access Advanced